Epochs class#

 figmatplotlib.figure.Figure

-Figure object containing the plot.
+Figure instance containing the plot.

 axmatplotlib.axes.Axes

-Axis object containing the plot.
+Axis instance containing the plot.

-Converts epochs into a 3D array with dimensions (n_epochs, n_channels, n_times).
+Converts epochs into a 3D arrays with dimensions (n_epochs, n_channels, n_times).
 Acts similarly as mne.Epochs.get_data().
-Requires the epoch to be created from a uniformly-sampled pyneon.Stream.

 Parameters: